 Monday, 23 March 2020

 To get out of the house, my husband and I took a little drive yesterday.
 It was nice getting a peek at the ocean and seeing something other than our home surroundings.
 We are lucky, though.
 We have a house with two floors.
 It’s not big by today’s standards, but it’s adequate.
-We have a backyard and a front yard, so, there, we can convene with a little bit of nature if we need to.
+We have a backyard and a front yard, so, there, we can convene a little bit with nature if we need to.
 This morning, when I let the dog out back, I noticed three sets of paired-up birds: sparrows, a couple birds that looked like muddy-colored robins, and mourning doves.
 They were not practicing social distancing, but isn’t it telling that that thought sprang into my mind at the time?

 We also live within walking distance to a large regional park.
 Unfortunately for us but fortunately for others, “our” park has been flooded with people.
 So many people, in fact, that the parking lots had to be closed off to prevent visitors.
 (That can only mean that our neighborhood streets will soon start looking like parking lots.)
 People were not practicing social distancing.
 It’s the same as at the beaches, whose lots were also barricaded, and some other attractions that draw huge crowds.
 It’s a matter of time before San Diego’s pride and joy, Balboa Park, is off-limits.
 What crazy times we live in.

 Today, I’m trying to find enough work to fill up my typical 5.5-hour day.
 I’ll also take the dog out for a walk—maybe in the streets, though, and a little later in the morning or early afternoon, when the typical walkers are back home.
 But there’s nothing typical about our times.

 To say I have zero confidence in our commander in chief is an understatement.
 How I wish we had a real president, one who doesn’t lie, fib, make stuff up, whatever.
 What a kid he must have been to raise!